 I. Organizational Structure 4

 II.
 Affirmative Action/Equal Opportunity 4

 III.
-Faculty Titles 5
+Faculty Titles

-IV.
-Emeritus Status 5

-V. Annual Reports of the Faculty 5
+V. Annual Reports of the Faculty 3

 VI.
 Appointment, Promotion, and Tenure 6

 VII.
-Appointments 8
+Appointments 7

-1. Authorization of Searches for New Faculty8
+1. Authorization of Searches for New Faculty 7

-2. Position Description8
+2. Position Description 8

-3. Recruitment of Candidates9
+3. Recruitment of Candidates 8

-4. Selection Process9
+4. Selection Process 8

-5. Records and Reporting10
+5. Records and Reporting 10

-6. Confirmation of Degrees and Background Checks10
+6. Confirmation of Degrees and Background Checks 10

 VIII.
 Reviews for Reappointment, Promotion, and Tenure 10

 IX.
 Major Review in the Third Year 11

-X. Non-Renewal 13
+X. Non-Renewal 12

 XI.
 Reviews for Promotion of Faculty on Regular Appointment 13

-1. Service Required to be Eligible for Tenure
+1. Service Required to be Eligible for Tenure 13

-2. Extension of the Probationary Period14
+2 .
+Extension of the Probationary Period 13

-3. Promotion to Associate Professor and Grant of Tenure14
+3 .
+Promotion to Associate Professor and Grant of Tenure 13

 XII.
-Review of Associate Professors 16
+Review of Associate Professors 15

 XIII.
 Promotion to Professor 16

 XIV.
 Appeals 17

 XV.
-Appointment and Promotion of Faculty in the Lecture-track 18
+Appointment and Promotion of Faculty in the Teaching Professor-track 17

 XVI.
-Appointments of Faculty in the Lecture-track .20
+Appointments of Faculty in the Teaching Professor-track 19

-1. Authorization of Searches for New Faculty 20
+1. Authorization of Searches for New Faculty 19

-2. Position Description 20
+2 .
+Position Description 19

-3. Recruitment of Candidates 20
+3 .
+Recruitment of Candidates 20

-4. Selection Process 21
+4 .
+Selection Process 20

-5. Records and Reporting 22
+5 .
+Records and Reporting 21

-6. Confirmation of Degrees and Background Checks 22
+6. Confirmation of Degrees and Background Checks 21

 XVII.
-Reviews for Reappointment and Promotion .22
+Reviews for Reappointment and Promotion 21

-1. Ranks in the Lecturer-track 22
+1. Ranks in the Teaching Professor-track 21

-2. Reviews 22
+2 .
+Reviews 22

-3. Major Review in Third Year 24
+3 .
+Major Review in Third Year 23

 XVIII .
-Appointment as Senior Lecturer .25
+Appointment as Associate Teaching Professor 24

 XIX.
-Appointment as Professor of Pedagogy .25
+Appointment as Teaching Professor 25

 XX.
-Non-reappointment and Appeal .27
+Non-reappointment and Appeal 27

-1. Non-renewal During Initial Appointment.
+1. Non-renewal During Initial Appointment 27

+2 .
+Non-reappointment 27

+3 .
+Terminal Appointments.
 27

-2. Non-reappointment.
-27

-3. Terminal Appointments.
-27

-4. Appeal.
-27
+4. Appeal 27

 XXI.
-Termination .27
+Termination 27

 XXII.
-Appendices .29
+Appendices 29

-UNIV ERSITY GUIDELINES FOR CANDIDATE FILES (TENURE TRACK) .49

-PART T I 49

-PART Г Ш 50

-PART · III 50

-PART 「IV 50